kittsville/pride-flag-generator/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Complaints about flags that "should not exist"

 ## Our Responsibilities